• COVID-19

 Chemical Stockpile Destruction Begins in Colorado

 Chemical stockpile destruction in Colorado was initiated on March 18, 2015 by the Explosive Destruction System, located on the U.S. Army Pueblo Chemical Depot near the Pueblo Chemical Agent-Destruction Pilot Plant.
-This event marks the first step towards eliminating the final 10 percent of the U.S. chemical weapons stockpile.
+This event marks the first step towards eliminating the final 10% of the U.S. chemical weapons stockpile.

 Video: PCAPP Explosive Destruction System: The First Step in Eliminating Munitions